-What is icebreaker ship?
+What is an icebreaker ship?

 How does an icebreaker ship work?

+Getting back to how does an icebreaker ship works, it is because of their hull design.
+With the rounded shape bow unlike other vessels, the smoother portion of an icebreaker ship allows it to glide more easily over the thick ice coat, reducing the opposing forces greatly.
 As the ship glides over the ice, its weight comes down on the ice sheet, crushing it.
 Smooth hull design helps push this ice out of the ship’s way, preventing it from entering ship’s parts and causing damage.
-The double hull structure ensures integrity of the hull even under harshest conditions.
+The double hull structure ensures the integrity of the hull even under harshest conditions.
 The outer hull is reinforced with additional materials and hull polymer paints that provides it more strength and reduces damage due to friction.
-So the ship moves forwards, the ice is shoved aside and there is a path for other ships to move on to.
+So the ship moves forward, the ice is shoved aside and there is a path for other ships to move on to.

-The slight negative aspect of this design is that it makes ice breaker ships good enough for purpose of ice breaking alone.
-But they are definitely the best at their job.
-Their specialized design makes them highly unsuitable for normal waterways.
-Some modifications in designs have made double acting ship design a possibility.
-The double acting ships are provided with propellers that can be turned in all directions, which in backwards direction can generate enough thrust to break ice.
+While the icebreaker ships rule the polar regions and ice-waters across the world, the vessels lack efficiency outside their specific regions.
+The slight negative aspect of this design is that it makes icebreaker ships good enough for purpose of ice breaking alone.
+They are definitely the best at their job.
+But their specialized design makes them highly unsuitable for normal waterways.
+With the rounded bow, the icebreakers are almost unseaworthy in the normal seas.
+When a typical hull shape can resist the waves, the design of icebreakers allows the waves to hit the vessel in full force, making the maneuvering a difficult job.

+Some modifications in designs have made double acting ship design a possibility to overcome these limitations.
+The double-acting ships are provided with propellers that can be turned in all directions, allowing the vessel in its backward direction to generate enough thrust to break the ice.
 However, these are a specialized class of ships.
 Until they come into use, the icebreaker ships remain the most viable option for ice breaking.